filippoferri/filippoferri-ux/src/pages/blog/product-designers-should-know-cognitive-biases-here-s-why.md

 ---
 templateKey: blog-post
-title: "Product Designers Should Know Cognitive Biases: Here’s Why"
+title: "Product Designers Should Know Cognitive Biases: Here's Why"
 date: 2019-03-22T15:00:00.000Z
 description: We can easily say that humans are easily affected by their surroundings.
 Even though we are considered as strong being, we are not strong enough when it comes to handling our emotions.
 We are easily influenced by other people’s action, words and their wrongdoing.
 The context affects us in a way that our thinking process is totally dependent on it.
 category: User Experience